Max Watters: Doncaster Rovers

-In May 2018 it was announced that Watters would turn professional with Doncaster Rovers for the 2018–19 season, joining the club on a two-year contract for an undisclosed fee.
-He moved on loan to Grantham Town in August 2018.
-He scored 4 goals in 21 games in all competitions for Grantham Town.
-He then joined Northern Premier League club Gainsborough Trinity on 18 January 2019 on a month-long loan.
+On 22 May 2018, Watters signed his first professional contract with Doncaster Rovers, joining the club on a two-year deal for an undisclosed fee.
+He stated that Doncaster was "such a friendly club" and that "the manager (Darren Ferguson) likes to give young players a chance".
+He moved on loan to Northern Premier League Premier Division side Grantham Town in August 2018.
+He was given a six-match suspension by the FA for violent conduct after the end of a fixture with Daventry Town in September.
+He scored four goals in 21 games in all competitions for Grantham Town.
+He then joined Grantham's league rivals Gainsborough Trinity on 18 January 2019 on a month-long loan.
 He scored on his debut for the club the following day with the only goal of a 1–0 win over Mickleover Sports.
+He played three further times for Trinity.

-In September 2019 he moved on loan to Mickleover Sports.
-He made his senior debut for Doncaster on 29 October 2019 in the EFL Trophy, before making his league debut on 7 December 2019 as a substitute in a 1–1 draw with Milton Keynes Dons.
+In September 2019, he moved on loan to Mickleover Sports.
+He scored one goal in six Northern Premier League Premier Division games for Mickleover.
+He made his senior debut for Doncaster on 29 October 2019 in the EFL Trophy, before making his League One debut on 7 December as a substitute in a 1–1 draw with Milton Keynes Dons at Keepmoat.
 On 21 February 2020, he moved to Maidstone United on a month-long loan.
-He made his league debut for the club the following day, starting in a 2–1 defeat at home to Hampton & Richmond Borough.
+He made his National League South debut for the club the following day, starting in a 2–1 defeat to Hampton & Richmond Borough at the Gallagher Stadium.
 He failed to score in four league appearances whilst at Maidstone United.
-He was released by Doncaster at the end of the 2019–20 season, having made 5 league appearances whilst at the club.
+Doncaster manager Darren Moore identified Watters as one of the young players the club hoped to develop in and around the under-23 and first-team squads.
+However, he was released by Doncaster at the end of the 2019–20 season, having made five league appearances for the club.
+Rovers also disbanded their under-23 side amid the financial effects of the COVID-19 pandemic.
+Maidstone manager Hakan Hayrettin said that he had attempted to sign Watters permanently but that circumstances and competition from other clubs prevented a deal, describing him as "the one who got away".